Armour/upass-sfu/README.md

 }
 ```

-and run `python3 upass.py`
+In the json file, `ifttt` config is optional.
+If `ifttt` is provided, the script will trigger corresponding ifttt action on **request failed**.

+### 2. Run `python3 upass.py`.

+The script will then renew your U-Pass.

-## Cron job
+## Automation

-To make it auto run, you can use `cron job`,
-a possible crontab config (run on 20th day of each month) is like below:
+In Unix like systems, you can use `crontab` to run this script automatically and periodicity.
+The following command is an example of how to setup `crontab` for this script:

 ```cron
 0 0 20 * * /path/to/python3 /path/to/upass.py
 ```

-An alternative way is to create a desktop app or an iOS app for the automation part, I'll implement that in the near future.
+An alternative way to automatically renew your U-Pass is to create a desktop App or an iOS App, which I may implement in the future.

 ## License

-MIT
+This script is released under [MIT License](https://opensource.org/licenses/MIT).